Hildebrand Law, P.C. mobile logo

 When you can modify child support in Arizona

-Based on the text of the Guidelines, we likewise hold claim preclusion does not prevent a court from considering a parent’s contention that a modification of child support is warranted based on incorrect information used in a previous calculation.
+The Court of Appeals stated the Court of Appeals stated that, based on the text of the Guidelines, it likewise hold claim preclusion does not prevent a court from considering a parent’s contention that a modification of child support is warranted based on incorrect information used in a previous calculation.
 See Gibbs, 227 Ariz. at 408 (“To the extent, there is a conflict between policies behind claim preclusion and those expressed through the statutes addressing child support modification, the legislature’s word controls.”).

-The statutory provisions allowing a parent to petition to modify child support at any time also supports our conclusion that claim preclusion is not to be rigidly applied in child support modification cases.
+The Court of Appeals went on to state that the statutory provisions allowing a parent to petition to modify child support at any time also supports our conclusion that claim preclusion is not to be rigidly applied in child support modification cases.
 See A.R.S. § 25-327(A); Guidelines § 24.

 Incorrect Income Figures in Child Support Calculation is a Basis to Modify Child Support in Arizona